openshift/origin-server/node/README.writing_cartridges.md

 you may choose to write these scripts as shim code to setup the necessary environment before calling additional scripts you write.
 Or, you may choose to create symlinks from these names to a name of your choosing.
 Your API is the scripts and their associated actions.

-The scripts will be run from the home directory of the cartridge.
+The scripts will be run directly from the home directory of the cartridge.

-These scripts are invoked directly, so they need to have the executable bit turned on.
+They need to have the executable bit turned on, and they should have UNIX-friendly line endings (`\n`), not DOS ones (`\r\n`).

 A cartridge must implement the following scripts: